 This is the first study to examine the impact of COVID-19 during the pre-lockdown and lockdown periods on stock performance in Vietnam, a rapidly developing economy that was successful in controlling the pandemic with a rejuvenated stock market after lockdown.

-Anh, D.L.T. and Gan, C. (2020), "The impact of the COVID-19 lockdown on stock market performance: evidence from Vietnam", Journal of Economic Studies, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/JES-06-2020-0312
+Anh, D.L.T. and Gan, C. (2021), "The impact of the COVID-19 lockdown on stock market performance: evidence from Vietnam", Journal of Economic Studies, Vol. 48 No. 4, pp. 836-851. https://doi.org/10.1108/JES-06-2020-0312

 Emerald Publishing Limited

 Vietnam is a rapidly developing emerging economy and stock market in the world (Nguyen et al., 2017).
 The number of stocks listed on the Vietnam stock market increased from two in 2000 to 749 in 2018 (The World Bank, 2020).
 The Vietnam stock market consists of two main stock exchanges: the Ho Chi Minh Stock Exchange (HOSE), which lists large-size firms with a minimum charter capital of VND 120 billion; and the Hanoi Stock Exchange (HASTC), which trades smaller listed enterprises with a minimum charter capital of VND 30 billion.